PersiaML/tutorials/src/data-processing/index.md

 <!-- To adapt most recommendation scene, the scene that data come from different way, different datatype and shape, PERSIA provides the `PersiaBatch` to resolve this problem. -->

-You can use `PersiaBatch` to state a batch of data in various types, shapes and implications.
+You can use `PersiaBatch` to declare a batch of data in various types, shapes and implications.

 <img src="./img/persia_batch_description.svg" width="100%">